-Even a High-Fat / High-Protein Diet with Lots of Cholesterol is Insignificant

-Cholesterol comes from animal-based foods, not plantbased foods.
-Dr. Raven shows this again in his journal article (Reaven, GM, et al., "Insulin resistance, dietary cholesterol, and cholesterol concentration in postmenopausal women," Metabolism - Clinical and Experimental; Vol. 50 (5), May 2001, pages 594-597.
+Even a High-Fat / High-Protein Diet with Lots of Cholesterol is Insignificant and cholesterol concentration in postmenopausal women," Metabolism - Clinical and Experimental; Vol. 50 (5), May 2001, pages 594-597.
 A key finding was that consumption of high amounts of cholesterol-containing foods did not result in a proportionate increase in blood cholesterol.
 You may find amazing, as I did, the effectiveness of the body's automatic regulation of cholesterol: